repository-preservation/lcmap-logger/README.md

 ## Structure [&#x219F;](#contents)

-The codebase for lcmap-rest is structured along the following lines:
+The codebase for lcmap.rest is structured along the following lines:

-* ``lcmap-rest.api`` - This contains all the code that actually returns HTTP response data.
+* ``lcmap.rest.api`` - This contains all the code that actually returns HTTP response data.
 This is also where all the service routes are defined.
 Actual "business logic" is in the rest of the codebase.
-If you find yourself adding new features with more than just Ring repoonse and status calls, then you need to reorganize that logic someplace other than ``lcmap-rest.api``.
-Under the ``lcmap-rest.api`` namespace we have the following:
+If you find yourself adding new features with more than just Ring repoonse and status calls, then you need to reorganize that logic someplace other than ``lcmap.rest.api``.
+Under the ``lcmap.rest.api`` namespace we have the following:
     * ``compatibility`` - supports alternate APIs, e.g., WMTS
     * ``data`` - resources for querying stored data
     * ``jobs`` - resources for submitting, checking, and updating jobs